 The University of St Andrews operates on a flexible modular degree system by which degrees are obtained through the accumulation of credits.
 More information on the structure of the modules system can be found on the flexible degree structure web page.

 In the first two years of your degree (known as sub-honours), you will take the required modules in management alongside modules in at least one other subject.

 Typically, you will take one management module per semester during your first two years, and two to three management modules per semester during your third and fourth year (known as Honours).

-You will take two compulsory modules, one in each semester.
-Taken together, the modules explain why we have organisations, how they operate in society and what information is required of them by the external environment.
+In your first year, you will take two compulsory modules, one in each semester.
+Taken together, these explain why we have organisations, how they operate in society and what information is required of them by the external environment.